AkBKukU/docker-scripts/postgres/README.md

 # Postgres

 In versions of Resolve prior to 18, postgres 9.5.4 was required, with the release of 18 though postgres 13 is now officially supported.
+However, from my testing, postgres 13 *still* does not work.
+Either with an imported database or a new one(meaning upgrades are not a problem).
+Version 9.5 is the only one I have ever had work.

+As such, I would advise reading the [Wireguard](../WIREGUARD-NGINX.md) setup page, and mapping the out of date version of Postgres to a VPN tunnel to use for connecting to it.
+As a bonus, you can map file shares through it as well and have a single, secure, connection for editing.

 ## Maintenance